 The interaction between a teacher and a student is an intrinsic part of the educational process.

-The response time is less, but many learners prefer presenting issues with the instructor in person than typing it out or trying to explain it face-to-screen.
+The response time is less, but many learners prefer to present issues with the instructor in person rather than typing them out or trying to explain them face-to-screen.

-Online courses are also more asynchronous because of digital illiteracy, netiquette, random connectivity problem, and technology limitations.
+Online courses are asynchronous because of digital illiteracy, netiquette, random connectivity problems, and technology limitations.

-It takes more time to absorb new information, understand, ask the questions, know the answers, and get the desired result.
+It takes more time to absorb new information, understand it, ask questions, know the answers, and achieve the desired result.

 Of course, you can also learn a language online since it also includes interaction, but clearly, it is less effective than a face-to-face approach.

-Learning in a physical classroom is lively and more appealing as more human interaction is present, not only with the trainer but also with classmates.
+Learning in a physical classroom is lively and more appealing because there is more human interaction, not only with the trainer but also with classmates.

-Suppose you’re the kind of learner that believes language learning can only happen in a classroom and online learning troublesome as it completely lacks physical attendance.
-In that case, you can opt for face-to-face offline classes as per your feasibility.
+Suppose you’re the kind of learner who believes language learning can only happen in a classroom and online learning is troublesome as it completely lacks physical attendance.
+In that case, you can opt for face-to-face offline classes if feasible.

 2. Lack of Self–Discipline, Low Motivation, and Distractions